-Many California cities have heeded this call for action and are developing ordinances intended to minimize or eliminate single-use bags through the adoption of bans on plastic bags and, in some cases, fees on paper bags.
+Many other cities in California have heeded this call for action and are developing ordinances intended to minimize or eliminate single-use bags through the adoption of bans on plastic bags and, in some cases, fees on paper bags.
 However, a ruling issued February 20, 2009, in Los Angeles County on a challenge under CEQA to a municipal plastic bag ban now requires that municipality to complete an EIR before it can implement its ban.
+Given the challenge of addressing marine debris (including numerous plastic bags) being deposited on our beaches from cities and storm drain systems along the Los Angeles River, Long Beach has a keen interest in actions taken at the State and County levels to reduce or eliminate single-use bags.

-Other cities considering similar ordinances will likely be required to do the same in order to avoid the same result.
+Long Beach and other cities considering similar ordinances will likely be required to do the same in order to avoid the same result.
 Completion of an MEA on single-use bags will greatly simplify the EIR process for these cities, allowing them to incorporate the MEA into their individual EIRs, saving time and money, and facilitating the implementation of single-use bag regulations throughout the state.
 Thank you for considering our input.

-Sincerely,
+Warmly,